Funding for Unpaid Internships

 63 South Main Street, 2nd Floor, 646-2215

-The forms in this section, which can also be picked up in the Career Services Office, are provided here for downloading in Adobe's PDF format, for which you will need Adobe's Acrobat Reader program to read and print.
+The forms in this section, which can also be picked up in the Center for Professional Development, are provided here for downloading in Adobe's PDF format, for which you will need Adobe's Acrobat Reader program to read and print.
 If you don't have Acrobat Reader installed on your computer, you can download it here, free of charge.

 - For work in educational media or children’s media or work that directly benefits at-risk or inner-city children, or trains teachers.